varundonde/varundonde/README.md

 - [Dancing Queen / KKB Dance 🕺💃](https://github.com/varundonde/DancingQueen): An interactive computer vision game which combines elements of the popular JustDance, and Osu. [(Demo)](https://www.youtube.com/watch?v=zFXRLTc7a5A)

-- [Claw Machine (Spring Carnival Booth 2024 🕹)](https://github.com/varundonde/Claw-Machine-Booth-2024): As a member of the electrical team for SSA booth, we made a fully functional one axis claw machine (C++)!
+- [Claw Machine (Spring Carnival Booth 2024 🕹)](https://github.com/varundonde/Claw-Machine-Booth-2024): As a member of the electrical team for SSA booth, we made a fully functional one axis claw machine!